 BIOL 2402 - Anatomy and Physiology II (Lecture + Lab).
 Four hours credit.
 Anatomy and Physiology II is the second part of a two-course sequence.
 It is a study of the structure and function of the human body including the following systems: endocrine, cardiovascular, immune, lymphatic, respiratory, digestive (including nutrition), urinary (including fluid and electrolyte balance), and reproductive (including human development and genetics).
 Emphasis is on interrelationships among systems and regulation of physiological functions involved in maintaining homeostasis.
 The lab provides a hands-on learning experience for exploration of human system components and basic physiology.
 Three lecture and three lab hours each week.
-Prerequisite: TSIA Complete and Grade of C or better in BIOL 2401.
+Prerequisite: Meet TSI college readiness standards for reading and writing; Grade of C or better in BIOL 2401.
 Lab fee.

 BIOL 2404 - General Anatomy and Physiology (Lecture + Lab).
 Four hours credit.
 Study of the structure and function of human anatomy, including the neuroendocrine, integumentary, musculoskeletal, digestive, urinary, reproductive, respiratory, and circulatory systems.
-Prerequisite: TSIA complete.
+Prerequisite: Meet TSI college readiness standards for reading and writing.
 Three lecture and three lab hours each week.
 Lab fee.